madanela/moviescripts/README.md

 ```yaml
 poetry run test
 ```
-For Pytest, by our init tests
+For Pytest, by our Unit tests

 ```yaml
 poetry run pytest